 Benefits of an Advance Decision:

-- Reduces the burden on your loved ones
+- Reduces the emotional burden on your family of making difficult treatment decisions

 Creating a Will: Step-by-Step Guide

 A well-structured will is the cornerstone of effective estate planning, providing clarity and peace of mind.
-It ensures that your estate — your property, money, and other assets — is distributed and managed according to your wishes when you pass away.
+It ensures that your estate — your property, savings, investments, and personal possessions — is distributed and managed according to your wishes when you pass away.

 Deciding on Executors

-- Consider their ability to manage complex tasks and make sound decisions.
+- Consider their ability to manage paperwork, deal with HMRC, and make practical decisions under pressure.

-- Ensure they are willing to take on the responsibility.
+- Ensure they are willing to take on the responsibility — it’s a significant commitment.

-It’s also wise to appoint alternate executors in case your primary choices are unable to fulfill their duties.
+It’s also wise to appoint substitute executors in case your primary choices are unable or unwilling to act when the time comes.
+You can appoint up to four executors, though two is the most common number.

 Choosing Beneficiaries

-Beneficiaries are the individuals or organizations that will receive your assets.
+Beneficiaries are the individuals or organisations that will receive your assets.
 When choosing beneficiaries, consider:

-- Who do you want to benefit from your estate?
+- Who do you want to benefit from your estate — and in what proportions?

 Guardianship for Children